Policy

 If you did not include these in your grant application or your grant has ended, you should contact your research organisation to apply to UKRI’s open access fund.

-Anticipated costs for clearing rights for third-party materials that will need to be published as part of your research, should still be included in research grant applications.
+Anticipated costs for clearing rights for third-party materials that will need to be published as part of your research, should still be included in research grant applications if these costs are likely to be incurred during the lifetime of the grant.

 See open access funding and reporting for further details.

-Can I use the fund if my monograph, book chapter or edited collection needs to acknowledge UKRI training grant funding?
+Can I use the fund if my monograph, book chapter or edited collection needs to acknowledge UKRI training grant funding (that is, a UKRI-funded PhD)?

 Yes.
 While long-form publications arising solely from training grants do not have to comply with UKRI’s open access policy, we encourage these to be published open access where possible.
 It is recommended to speak to your research organisation as early as possible, and your publication will need to meet the eligibility criteria for the fund.